raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 # Applicability {#applicability}

-DNS Stateless Operations are applicable to several known use cases and are only applicable on transports that are capable of supporting a DSO Session.
+DNS Stateful Operations are applicable to several known use cases and are only applicable on transports that are capable of supporting a DSO Session.

 ## Use Cases